randomtruffles/Dominion_League/rules.md

 ### <a name="6.3"></a>6.3.
 Deadlines

 In order to ensure that matches are completed in a timely fashion, players must meet a number of deadlines throughout the season.
 All deadlines are on Sundays at 23:59 UTC.
+We encourage players to stay well ahead of these deadlines - they are not the expected pace.

 <a name="6.3.1"></a>6.3.1.
 At the end of the first week of the season, players who have not checked in to their division may be replaced by players from the waiting list.